Consensys/doc.tessera/docs/Concepts/Transaction-manager.md

 - storing and retrieving saved data from the database
 - providing the gateway for Quorum to distribute private information

-The Transaction Manager, which handles peer management and database access, as well as GoQuorum communication, does not contain access to any private keys and does not perform and encryption/decryption, greatly reducing the impact an attack can have.
+The Transaction Manager, which handles peer management, database access and GoQuorum communication, does not contain access to any private keys and does not perform and encryption/decryption, greatly reducing the impact an attack can have.

-### Where does the transaction manager sit in the private transaction flow?
+## Where does the transaction manager sit in the private transaction flow?

 The transaction manager is the touch point for Quorum to distribute its private payloads.
-It connects directly to Quorum and interfaces with the attached enclave, as well as with other transaction managers.
+It connects directly to Quorum and interfaces with the attached enclave, and with other transaction managers.

 ![Quorum Tessera Privacy Flow](https://docs.goquorum.consensys.net/images/TesseraPrivacyFlow.jpeg) _Diagram from [Quorum Tessera Privacy Flow](https://docs.goquorum.consensys.net/en/latest/Concepts/Privacy/PrivateTransactionLifecycle/) documentation page._